Skip to content

 pytest -m "not playwright"

-# Playwright UI suite locally (requires built assets + browser deps)
+# full Playwright UI suite locally (requires built assets + browser deps)

 uv sync --group tests-core --group tests-ui